stphnwlkr/FW-SplitFiap/readme.md

-# FW SplitFlip Plugin
+# FW SplitFlap Plugin

-**FW SplitFlip*** is a WordPress plugin that implements a split-flap display effect using a shortcode.
+**FW SplitFlap*** is a WordPress plugin that implements a split-flap display effect using a shortcode.
 The display is built with vanilla JavaScript and CSS and supports multiple configuration options, including multi-line text wrapping.
 This allows you to show a dynamic, animated display that can cycle through multiple phrases without breaking words.

 ## Features